-Current offline explanation metrics like \ac{BLEU} and \ac{ROUGE}, as well as new proposed scores, do not consider the elements within explanations, treating them instead as sequences of words.
+The main limitation of current offline explanation metrics, such as \ac{BLEU} and \ac{ROUGE}, as well as the newly proposed scores, is that they do not consider the elements within explanations and treat them as sequences of words.
 In {\bf RQ2}, we investigate whether path metrics, which regard attributes and interacted items as elements with measurable properties—such as popularity and diversity for attributes and recency for interacted items—are related to explanation goals.\looseness=-1